TaxFairness/TaxFairness/README.md

 The remainder of this document has SQL queries to copy/paste.

+## Merging new ScrapeData files

+- Import the ScrapeDataXX file into a new tab in the _DefinitiveData/ScrapedData.xlsx_ file
+- Update its "Version" column to the proper value
+- Copy all rows, and paste into the All-Scraped-Data tab
+- Ensure all dollar values are simple numbers, dates are yyyy-mm-dd
+- Export the all-scrapes tab as CSV
+- Import using the regular _build-database.sh_ script

 ## Merging the xxxHistory files

 The _Raw Data/ScrapedData_ folder contains historical "scrapes" in separate folders.
 Those folders show the date